|

 Stratospheric Ozone Depletion tutorial

-Increased UV radiation in the lower atmosphere, called the troposphere, can result in increased amounts of photochemical smog.
+UV radiation in the lower atmosphere, called the troposphere, can result in increased amounts of photochemical smog.
 Photochemical smog is already a health hazard in many of the world's largest cities.
-The decrease of stratospheric ozone was first reported in 1974 and the decrease was quickly linked to the increasing presence of a ...
+The decrease ...

 www.nas.nasa.gov